sokcheng/Kitsuchan-NG/COMMANDS.md

 What?

 ## whoplays
+### Aliases: playing
-Shows a list of all the people playing a game.
+List all members in the current guild playing a game.

+* game_name - The game to be checked.

 ## wiki
 ### Aliases: wikipedia